hanabi/hanabi.github.io/misc/BGA.md

 - In the _Early Game_, everyone agrees that they **must** "extinguish" all of the available _Play Clues_ and _Save Clues_ before discarding.
 - Why do this?
 It prevents a certain percentage of "bottom-deck" losses by having cards on chop stick around for a little longer.

+### Learning Path

+The above should take you up to parity with the Level 2 or Level 3 H-Group conventions.
+Note that _Bluffs_ are **turned off** at H-Group levels 10 and below in favor of _Layered Finesses_ (below).
+Go join a few pick-up games with us!

 ## Convention Changes (Intermediate)

 Ok, so you've made it this far.
 The changes so far probably sound pretty strange, but at least most of the core stuff is still the same.
 Before reading further, you'll probably want to play a few games with us to get a feel for how the basics work.
 Beyond the basics, there are some other changes, as well as some new moves.